Manash-Jyoti-Barman/Systolic-Array-Matrix-Multiplication-Verilog/README.md

 - `out_valid` → Output valid signal for weight.

 The signals `in_valid` and `out_valid` is used to control dataflow and enable weight-stationary behavior.
 When `in_valid` is high, weights are loaded into the Processing Elements (PEs) and stored in internal registers.
 When `in_valid` is low, the stored weights are retained, making them **stationary** and reusable across multiple cycles.
 The `out_valid` signal from each PE is propagated to the next stage as `in_valid`.

+## Valid Checker
+The `valid_checker` module is responsible for generating a reliable valid signal in the systolic array design.
+It ensures that the output data is considered valid only when all required inputs have been properly propagated through the pipeline.

 The dataflow during various cycles are shown below: